theericzhang/eamuse-maintenance-bot/README.md

 ![An example of a warning Tweet](/assets/tweet_example.png)

 ## 📅 Tweet Schedules
-In order to accomodate for user's differing Twitter timeline behavior, it is critical to send out scheduled tweets in multiple intervals.
+In order to accomodate for differing Twitter timeline behavior, it is critical to send out scheduled tweets in multiple intervals.

 Currently, Tweets are scheduled to post as follows:
 * Three days before Extended Maintenance day